Sept 21 – Nov 4, 2017

 The Cultural Center in New York Mills presents a new fine art exhibit of Midwestern fiber arts miscellany entitled, Unraveling the Thread.
 The show runs from Wednesday, September 20 to Saturday, November 4, 2017.
 The reception and artist talk will be held Saturday, September 23 from 5-7pm and is free to attend & open to all.

-The exhibition includes eight regional artists from Wisconsin, Minnesota, Nebraska, North Dakota, and California via Minnesota: Thom Atkins, Pat Bishop, Jennifer Bockerman, Jennifer Chilstrom, Renee Danz, Karen-Lisa Forbes, Kristi Swee Kudor, and Naomi RaMona Schliesman.
+The Unraveling the Thread exhibition includes eight regional artists from Wisconsin, Minnesota, Nebraska, North Dakota, and California via Minnesota: Thom Atkins, Pat Bishop, Jennifer Bockerman, Jennifer Chilstrom, Renee Danz, Karen-Lisa Forbes, Kristi Swee Kudor, and Naomi RaMona Schliesman.

 A fifth generation Californian, Thom Atkins was born in Palo Alto, raised in Minnesota, and returned to California to earn a BA in Art from San Jose State University.
 Finding the balance between beads and fabric, where each is integrated into the design and both are essential to the overall composition, has provided ample challenges for his active imagination.
 Atkins has come to a point where neither “Bead Embellished” nor “Quilt” seem accurate or applicable terms, yet he continues to use them for lack of more precise definitions of what he does.
 His work is seen in shows across the nation.
 Learn more at thomatkins.com.